Shareefa/CompArch/lecture9.md

 When in was 16bit:

-So like each register has like subregisters in each which provide backward compatibility
+So each register has subregisters in each which provide backward compatibility